mongodb/docs/source/includes/considerations-deploying-replica-set.rst

 Create the directory where MongoDB stores data files before deploying MongoDB.

-Specify the :program:`mongod` configuration in a :doc:`configuration file </reference/configuration-options>` stored in ``/etc/mongod.conf``
+Specify the :binary:`~bin.mongod` configuration in a :doc:`configuration file </reference/configuration-options>` stored in ``/etc/mongod.conf``
 or a related location.